ellacalder/seng365-server/README.md

 3. Run `npm run start` or `npm run debug` to start the server.
 4. The server will be accessible on `localhost:4941`.

-This will also require a database to be set up.
+This will also require a database to run the API.
 A file with default data is included in the repo.